shreyanshSingh06/F1-Tyre-Degradation-Analyser/README.md

 # F1 Tyre Degradation Analyser

-A Python programme that analyses Formula One tyre degradation by fitting a linear model to real race data.
+A Python program that analyses Formula One tyre degradation by fitting a linear model to real race data.
 It retrieves live timing data using the FastF1 library and uses least squares approximation to estimate how much slower a car gets per lap as its tyres wear.

 ## Features